nunera/TacoProxyV2/README.md

 # Updates
 ```
-(Updated 4/13/22): DO NOT RELY ON THIS TO "HIDE YOUR ACTIVITY".
+(Updated 4/13/22): DO NOT RELY ON THIsS TO "HIDE YOUR ACTIVITY".
 Due to lack of updates, most companies can now detect TacoProxy.
 I may work on it during the summer.
 ```
 # Security
 ### VirusTotal: